 - Type of work to be done.

 At the same time, we alert that there are people who falsely appear as representatives of the Consulate.
 These individuals / organizations charge for assistance to those who wish to apply for a visa to travel to the United States.

 Some general recommendations in your visa process are:

 - Do not buy fake stationery to process your visa.

 - Do not pay money for the visa form as it is free online.

 - Wary of anyone offering a visa service because no one, except the Consulate, can issue or refuse a visa.

 - Fill in all the information on the visa application with the truth and with accurate contact details.

-If you suspect that fraud is being committed with visas, and you wish to inform the Consulate in Tegucigalpa, please report it to the phone: 2238-5114 or by e-mail at email@example.com
+If you suspect that fraud is being committed with visas, and you wish to inform the Consulate in Tegucigalpa, please report it by e-mail at email@example.com